ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals

-In a recent paper, the authors of \cite{sukprasert2024implications} compare marginal and average carbon emissions signals for the purpose of data-center workload scheduling.
-Their results, based on data from 65 regions throughout the world, found the two signals to be largely negatively-correlated, leading to significant differences in workload scheduling outcomes as well as accounted emissions.
+In a recent paper, the authors of \cite{sukprasert2024implications} compare real-world marginal and average carbon emissions signals from 65 regions throughout the world, and found the two signals to be largely negatively-correlated, leading to significant differences in load shifting outcomes and accounted emissions.